Lyall/P3RFix/README.md

 ## Installation
 - Grab the latest release of P3RFix from [here.](https://github.com/Lyall/P3RFix/releases)
 - Extract the contents of the release zip in to the the game's binary folder.<br />(e.g. "**XboxGames\Persona 3 Reload\Content**" for Xbox/MS Store or **steamapps\common\P3R**" for Steam).

+### Steam Deck/Linux Additional Instructions
+- Open up the game properties in Steam and add `WINEDLLOVERRIDES="dinput=n,b" %command%` to the launch options.

 ## Configuration
 - See **P3RFix.ini** to adjust settings for the fix.